peteramorese/taskit/README.md

-# Manipulation Interface
+# TaskIt

-ROS package for abstracting a robotic manipulation domain and manipulation action primitives.
+ROS package for abstracting a robotic manipulation domain and manipulation action primitives for discrete task planning.
+Currently supports only the Franka Emika Panda manipulator, however the C++ library is abstracted to support any manipulator.

+**NOTE:** Not affiliated with MoveIt, however this package heavily utilizes MoveIt for low-level motion planning and visualization.

 ## Built-In Features